 Under the hood, Parker wanted the 6.7-liter Power Stroke to bang out some more ponies.
 He worked with Fat Daddy’s Auto, also in Claremore, to make it happen.

 The team at Fat Daddy’s kept a good portion of the Power Stroke stock, but gave it a few significant upgrades.
 These came in the form of 40-percent-over injectors, which boosted the output of fuel to the combustion chamber.
 A new FASS 220G fuel filtration system was installed as well, ensuring the fuel that wound up in the engine was as clean as possible.
 Last but not least, a Maryland Performance Diesel (MPD) 68mm non-VGT turbocharger put the “power” back in Power Stroke.

 Further down from the engine, Parker kept the transmission and axles stock, but upgraded his brakes to high-end Wilwood rotors.
 These brakes come in handy for slowing down the much larger wheels and tires the truck is running.

 The interior received just one major modification – the seats.
 Parker went with Roadwire Leather to give the truck an exquisite feel and look, complementing the top-dollar treatment to the exterior.

 What’s Next For Trust Fund F-250

 Parker has realized his wish for his F-250.
 Project Trust Fund hit its deadline and made it to SEMA 2019, and Parker was honored to have his truck as part of the Fusion Bumpers booth.

 After the 2019 SEMA Show, Parker sold his truck to another Parker, Parker Yates.
-Under new ownership, the truck is now coming back for more work.
-“We’re adding more external speakers, adding a ball joint delete kit, and fixing the steering,” commented Joel.
+Under new ownership, the truck is now the recipient of even more work.
+“We’re adding more external speakers, adding a ball joint delete kit, and fixing the steering,” comments Joel.
 “I think we’ll add some Horn Blasters to it, too.”